Skip to content

 Reward: Flame awakening, 2,000 fragments per clear

-Strategy The shortest raid in the game — 2 stages, no mini-boss.
-Often used as a quick fragment grab when you have 15 minutes to spare.
-Chain it 3-4 times for a fast 6,000 fragments.
+The shortest raid in the game — 2 stages, no mini-boss.
+When I need a quick fragment bump with 15 minutes spare, this is what I run.
+Chain it 3 to 4 times for a fast 6,000 fragments.
+At 1,500 Beli a chip, it's basically free.

 Indra Raid (Sea 3, 2026 endgame)